The Morphospace of Consciousness: Biological Consciousness: Insights from Clinical Neuroscience

 Specific measures of autonomy and computation/information processing have been discussed in psychometric \cite{weinstein2012index} respectively neurophysiological studies \cite{wibral2014directed}.
 However, applying these measures to artificial systems and comparing those values to biological systems is not always so straightforward (due to completely different processing substrates).
 Nonetheless, these measures offer a first step in this direction.
 For example, \cite{weinstein2012index} introduce an "Index of Autonomous Functioning", tested on healthy human subjects (via psychometric questionnaires).
 This index aims to assess psychological ownership, interest-taking and susceptibility to external controls.
 This is similar to the concept of volition (or agency), introduced in the cognitive neurosciences \cite{haggard2008human}, which seeks to determine the neural correlates of self-regulation, referring to actions regulated by internal drives rather than exclusively driven by external contingencies.

 Attempts to quantify awareness have appeared in \cite{deci2000and}, discussed in the context of a unified psychological theory of self-functioning.
 However, in consciousness research, a measure of awareness that has gained a lot of traction is integrated information \cite{tononi1994} (often denoted as $\Phi$).
 This is an information-theoretic complexity measure.
 It was first introduced in neuroscience as a measure applicable to neural networks.
 Based on mutual information, $\Phi$ has been touted as a correlate of consciousness \cite{tononi1994}.
 Integrated information is loosely defined as the quantity of information generated by a network as a whole, due to its causal dynamical interactions, over and above the information generated independently by the disjoint sum of its parts.
 As a complexity measure, $\Phi$ seeks to operationalize the intuition that complexity arises from simultaneous integration and differentiation of the network's structure and dynamics, thus enabling the emergence of the system's collective states.
 The interplay between integration and differentiation generates information that is highly diversified yet integrated, creating patterns of high complexity.
-Following initial proposals \cite{tononi2004}, \cite{tononi2003}, \cite{tononi1994}, several approaches have been developed to compute integrated information \cite{arsiwalla2013iit}, \cite{arsiwalla2016computing}, \cite{arsiwalla2016high}, \cite{xda2016global}, \cite{ay2015information}, \cite{bt}, \cite{bs}, \cite{griffith2014principled}, \cite{oizumi2014}, \cite{petersen2015}, \cite{tegmark2016improved}, \cite{wennekers2005stochastic}.
-Notably the work of \cite{xda2016global} is of particular significance in the context of this discussion as it develops large-scale network computations of integrated information, applied to the human brain's connectome data.
-The human connectome data consists of structural connectivity of white matter fiber tracts in the cerebral cortex, extracted using diffusion spectrum imaging and tractography \cite{Hagmann2008}, \cite{honey2009predicting} (see \cite{2791}, \cite{arsiwalla2015network}, \cite{arsiwalla2015connectomics} for neurodynamical models used on this network).
-Compared to a randomly re-wired network, it was seen that the particular topology of the human brain generates greater information complexity for all allowed couplings associated to the network's attractor states, as well as to its non-stationary dynamical states \cite{xda2016global}.
-However, the formulation of $\Phi$ is not specific to biological systems and can equally well be applied to artificial dynamical systems and serves as a measure of their computational or information processing complexity (which we interpret as cognitive complexity or awareness in biological agents).
+Following initial proposals \cite{tononi2004}, \cite{tononi2003}, \cite{tononi1994}, several approaches have been developed to compute integrated information \cite{arsiwalla2013iit}, \cite{arsiwalla2016computing}, \cite{arsiwalla2016high}, \cite{xda2016global}, \cite{arsiwalla2017brain}, \cite{arsiwalla2018measuring}, \cite{ay2015information}, \cite{bt}, \cite{bs}, \cite{griffith2014principled}, \cite{oizumi2014}, \cite{petersen2015}, \cite{tegmark2016improved}, \cite{wennekers2005stochastic}.